Winslett/rails-postgres-ai-workshop/walkthrough.md

 1. The `main` branch is the final state.
 To start with this walk-through, run `git checkout start_here` to start with that branch

-2. Run `rails db:drop && rails db:create && rail db:migrate && rails db:seed` -- start the app with your preferred way.
+2. Run `rails db:drop && rails db:create && rails db:migrate && rails db:seed` -- start the app with your preferred way.
 If you don't have a preferred way, run `rails s`

 3. Add to Gemfile && bundle install